-We caught up with David Eaton, Service Manager of Blackpool Child and Adolescent Mental Health Service (CAMHS), Blackpool Teaching Hospitals NHS Foundation Trust to learn about how he is implementing the THRIVE Conceptual Framework (Wolpert et al., 2016) in services for children and young people.
+The National i-THRIVE Programme team caught up with David Eaton, Service Manager of Blackpool Child and Adolescent Mental Health Service (CAMHS), Blackpool Teaching Hospitals NHS Foundation Trust to learn about how he is implementing the THRIVE Framework for system change (Wolpert et al., 2019) in services for children and young people.

-Q: What has been your role in implementing THRIVE and how long have you been working on it?
+What has been your role in implementing the THRIVE Framework and how long have you been working on it?

 The Trust and our CAMHS service are part of a bigger Pan-Lancashire and South Cumbria Transformation Plan.
 We have been having board meetings and sub-sections of these meetings include different working groups such as the Clinical Reference Group and other working parties who are redesigning our whole CAMHS service across the region to be aligned with the THRIVE Framework.
 My areas of interest are in the Getting Advice and Signposting and the Getting Help needs based groupings, and prevention and promotion.